commutron/neptune-dev/README.md

 No License

-Source avaliable, limited to Github, as per the "Github Terms of Service"
+Source avaliable, limited to Github and the "Github Terms of Service"